openstack-archive/instack/README.md

         cd ..

 3. Run script to install undercloud.
 The script will produce a lot of output on the sceen.
 It also logs to ~/.instack/install-undercloud.log.
+You should see `install-undercloud Complete!` at the end of a successful run.

         instack/scripts/install-undercloud